Table of Contents

 4. SSD is not initialized.
 Initialize the SSD...Full steps

-5. SSD driver issue.
+5. SSD driver is outdated, missing, or damaged.
 Update storage controller driver...Full steps

 6. Operating system does not allow to show SSD.
 Verify that SSD shows up in BIOS...Full steps